 Dr. Philip Gravinese joined the Mote team in February 2017.
-His research interests focus primarily on determining how anthropogenic stressors, like ocean acidification and elevated seawater temperatures will impact the reproductive biology, development, and behavior of one of Florida’s most lucrative fisheries, the Florida stone crab.
+His research interests focus primarily on determining how environmental stressors, like ocean acidification, elevated seawater temperatures, hypoxia, and red tide will impact the reproductive biology, development, and behavior of commercially important crustaceans (stone crabs, blue crabs, and spiny lobster).
 During his Master’s research he raised larval stone crabs from hatching in order to perform experiments that were designed to characterize how stone crab larvae control their vertical swimming in response to endogenous and exogenous cues (light, pressure and gravity).

 One of the greatest challenges for the management of crustacean fisheries is the inability to adequately correlate the success rate of larvae and juveniles recruiting back to the fishery with fine-scale environmental changes that occur within coastal habitats.
 The research in Dr. Gravinese’s laboratory begins to address this challenge.
 His research interests include determining the mechanisms that underlie the recruitment and settlement behavior of larval crabs by assessing the role different environmental and chemical cues play during development, habitat selection, and metamorphosis.
-His lab is also attempting to characterize how combined stressors like elevated temperature and hypoxia (low oxygen) can impact stone crabs.
+His lab is also attempting to characterize how combined stressors like elevated temperature and hypoxia (low oxygen) can impact the tolerance and recovery of marine crustaceans.
 Recently, Dr. Gravinese has been conducting experiments to determine the stone crab’s tolerance during red tide events that usually occur along Florida’s west coast.

-Dr. Gravinese’s research has the potential to identify trends that may modulate successful recruitment into the stone crab fishery.
+Dr. Gravinese’s research has the potential to identify trends that may modulate successful recruitment in several crustacean fisheries.
 A more comprehensive understanding of how post-larvae and juveniles respond to combined environmental stressors will provide additional tools for managers to use in their interpretation of crustacean fishery data.
 The results from this work can be incorporated into predictive models designed to estimate population sizes as natural and anthropogenic disturbances continue to drive environmental changes into the future.

-We are grateful for the funding that supports this work, specifically The Steinwach Foundation, Mote Protect Our Reef License Plate Grant Program and The Mote Scientific Foundation.
+We are grateful for the funding that supports this work, specifically The Steinwachs Foundation, Mote Protect Our Reef License Plate Grant Program and The Mote Scientific Foundation.

 B.S., Marine Biology Florida Institute of Technology 2003